mozilla/sign-addon/README.md

 ## Development

 Here's how to set up a development environment for the `sign-addon` package.

-Make sure your npm is up to date (3.x or higher is required):

-    npm install --global npm

 Install all requirements and run tests from the source:

     npm install